openframeworks/ofBook/chapters/cplusplus_basics/chapter.md

 ## Variables (part 1)

-> A “thing” is a “think”, a unit of thought
+> A "thing" is a "think", a unit of thought
 >
 > -- Alan Watts